Charleston Roof Help

 How much granule loss is normal versus a warning sign?

-Some granule shedding is normal throughout a roof's life — you will see a small amount in gutters at any age.
-What is not normal is a significant increase in accumulation, especially on a roof that is 15+ years old.
+Some granule shedding is normal at any roof age.
+What is not normal is a significant increase in accumulation, especially on a roof 15+ years old.
 If you are filling a handful or more from each gutter section after a cleaning, that is a meaningful signal worth having inspected.

-My roof looks fine from the street — should I still be concerned about granules in the gutters?
+My roof looks fine from the street — should I still be concerned?

 Yes.
-Granule loss often precedes obvious visual deterioration by one to three years.
-By the time the shingles look visibly damaged from the ground, the UV exposure of the underlying asphalt substrate is already well advanced.
-Finding granules in the gutters while the roof still looks presentable is actually the best time to get an inspection — it gives you options rather than forcing a decision.
+Granule loss often precedes obvious visual deterioration by 1–3 years.
+By the time shingles look visibly damaged from the ground, UV exposure of the underlying asphalt substrate is already well advanced.
+Finding granules in the gutters while the roof still looks presentable is the best time to act — it gives you options rather than forcing a decision.